 - My Account

-The birth of Julius Harris in 1923 is celebrated on this date.
+The birth of Julius Harris in 1923 is marked on this date.
 He was a Black actor.

 He was born in Philadelphia to a Cotton Club dancer mother and a musician father.
 Harris served as an Army medic during World War II and became an orderly and a nurse after leaving the military in 1950.
 He eventually moved to New York City, where he landed his first role as actor Ivan Dixon's drunk, defeated father in "Nothing But a Man," a critically acclaimed 1964 film about Black life in the South starring Dixon and Abbey Lincoln.
 Harris was also a former member of the Negro Ensemble Company in New York City.

 He played many diverse roles in an acting career that spanned four decades.
-He was the evil Tee Hee in the James Bond film "Live and Let Die" and a gangster in the 1972 film classic "Superfly."
+He was the evil Tee Hee in the James Bond film "Live and Let Die" and a gangster in the 1972 classic "Superfly."
 Regarding "Superfly," Harris told the Los Angeles Times in October 2003, "Even today, if I am walking in a Black neighborhood, people call me by my 'Superfly' name Scatter.”
-Harris appeared in more than 70 film and television productions in roles that included a preacher who headed a slave group in the 1982 Civil War miniseries "The Blue and the Gray" and Ugandan President Idi Amin in the TV movie "Victory at Entebbe."
+Harris appeared in more than 70 film and television productions, including a preacher who headed a slave group in the 1982 American Civil War miniseries "The Blue and the Gray" and Ugandan President Idi Amin in the TV movie "Victory at Entebbe."

-"His work helped African Americans break out of stereotypical movie roles and move to more dynamic heroes and fully realized human beings," said Halle Berry, who also honored him in a taped introduction to Harris' film work.
+"His work helped African Americans break out of stereotypical movie roles and move to more dynamic heroes and fully realized human beings," said Halle Berry.
+She also honored him in a taped introduction to Harris' film work.

 Julius Harris died of heart failure at the Motion Picture and Television Hospital on October 22, 2004.
 He had two children, Kimberly and Gideon.